EdgarACarneiro/CPD-service/README.md

 # CPD-service

-A microservice to run the Coherent Point Drift (CPD) method.
+A microservice, built with [flask](https://flask.palletsprojects.com/en/1.1.x/),  to run the Coherent Point Drift (CPD) method, a point set registration algorithm, to estimate the spatial transformations affecting spatiotemporal phenomena.

-## Example request
+This microservice is part of the [__SpatioTemporal Features eXtractor (_stfX_)__](https://github.com/EdgarACarneiro/stfX).
+Section 5.2.1 of the __[thesis](https://github.com/EdgarACarneiro/stfX/blob/master/docs/thesis.pdf)__ associated to the _stfX_ contains a detailed description of this microservice architecture, guidelines and API.

+To run the CPD method, we utilise [_pycpd_](https://pypi.org/project/pycpd/).

+# Usage example

 Example of a request to this microservice:
 ```shell